-F. Must testimony from healthcare providers now address the reasonableness of amounts paid by Medicare, Medicaid, or the claimant's insurance company?
+G. Must Testimony from Healthcare Providers Now Address the Reasonableness of Amounts Paid by Medicare, Medicaid, or the claimant's Insurance Company?

-Under Escabedo, the only reasonable amounts of medical expenses that a plaintiff can recover are those that have been paid by Medicare, Medicaid, or by the plaintiff's insurance company and those the plaintiff has paid or is obligated to pay.
+Under Escabedo, for a plaintiff with health insurance or who qualifies for Medicare or Medicaid, the only reasonable amounts of medical expenses that a plaintiff can recover are those that have been paid by Medicare, Medicaid, or by the plaintiff's insurance company and those the plaintiff has paid or is obligated to pay.
 Will it now become necessary for a healthcare provider to testify as to the reasonableness of such payments despite the fact that the same healthcare provider would also testify as to the reasonableness of the greater charged amount if the plaintiff was uninsured or not covered by Medicare or Medicaid?

 The discrepancies in such testimony could create problems for healthcare providers and potentially lead to liability for charging amounts to uninsured patients that the court has determined are not reasonable.
 For instance, how is it possible for a healthcare provider to testify to the reasonableness of a bill which is reduced due to the health insurance payments, while at the same time testifying to the reasonableness of a much larger amount for the exact same procedure if the plaintiff was uninsured?
 Can both the higher amount and the lower amount be reasonable for the same services provided?
-Or can reasonableness be a range that includes both the paid and the initially charged amounts?

-As a practical matter, and as a matter of public policy, it would seem that the insurability of the patient should not determine the reasonableness of the costs of the services provided; but rather, the value of the services should determine the reasonableness of the charges.
+As a practical matter, and as a matter of public policy, it would seem that the insurability of the patient should not determine the reasonableness of the costs of the services provided; but rather, the value of the services should determine the reasonableness of the charges.12